The Origin of Texture-mapped 3D Games

 Computer-game journalism retroactively romanticizes early 3D-game framerates; they think everything has always been "60 FPS" -- but the simple truth is that most gamers were playing at low framerates until the advent of GPUs.

-This document was last updated on the November 20, 2024.
+This document was last updated on December 9, 2024.

 1991 Texture-mapped Games